I was a Cub and Scout in my native New Zealand and came back to Scouting as a leader in Potters Bar when I heard of a need for more adults.

 I am also on the Appointments Committee which interviews prospective new leaders and those members wishing to change roles.
 As part of the DART (District Adult Recruitment Team) I assist in the recruitment of adults to help maintain existing sections or to start new sections within a group.

 Having grown up passing through the ranks of the 5th Potters Bar Scout Group, I became a leader with the Group’s Scout Troop at age 18 and then ran the Tartan Phoenix Explorer Scout Unit following my return from University in 2011.
-I am honoured to have been made a Queen Scout in 2015, following the completion of the Duke of Edinburgh Gold Award.
+I am honoured to have been made a Queen Scout in 2015, following completion of the Duke of Edinburgh Gold Award.

 In 2008, I represented the United Kingdom at the International Scouting and Humanitarian Aid Conference in the United Arab Emirates and have attended a number of the fantastic international expeditions on offer within Scouting.
-In 2018, I will be part of the leadership team on an Explorer Belt Expedition to Oman.
+In 2018, I will be part of the leadership team on a National Explorer Belt Expedition to Oman.

 Scouting is a bright light in a world which can be particularly daunting for young people.
 Our business is in building confidence, skills and friendships and so I am proud to be ensuring that 14 to 18 year olds within the District have a very beneficial Scouting experience.